 NGF TOP 100 BUSINESSES IN GOLF

-With a focus on the needs of the modern player but still rooted in the design tradition of Ralph Lauren, Polo Golf combines performance wear with tradition to produce apparel that travels between the course and the clubhouse with ease.
+With a focus on the needs of the modern player, yet still rooted in the design heritage of Ralph Lauren, Polo Golf combines performance wear with tradition in order to produce apparel that travels between the course and the clubhouse with ease.

-Polo Golf has had a long relationship with the sport.
+Polo has had a long relationship with the sport.
 The quintessential country club brand launched its own Golf division, Polo Golf, in 1990.
-Eight years later, the company introduced a performance golf brand, RLX Golf, which featured more performance driven styles appealing to the modern day golf consumer.
+Eight years later, the company introduced a performance golf brand, RLX Golf, which featured more performance-driven styles appealing to the modern-day golf consumer.

-Polo has been active in the sports world, holding notable partnerships with the Olympics and U.S. Open tennis championship, but the company’s presence in golf might be the most visible and prominent of all.
+Polo has been active in the sports world, holding notable partnerships with the Olympics and US Open tennis championship.
+Yet, the company’s presence in golf might be its most visible and prominent of all.

-Being aligned with a dominant young player like Thomas certainly helps, and the Polo brand has long been regarded as a traditional classic within the sport.
-There’s a reason many people simply describe standard short-sleeved golf shirts as “polo shirts,” and will continue to do so.
+Being aligned with young, dominant players like Thomas and living legends like Watson certainly helps, and the Polo brand has long been regarded as a traditional classic within the sport.
+After all, there’s a reason why many people simply describe standard short-sleeved golf shirts as “polo shirts,” and will continue to do so.